Yes, we now live in a digital world, and the banking system has caught the drift!

 - Not available for Quebec residents.

 Alterna Bank is the online division of Ontario’s Alterna Savings Credit Union.
 They offer a no-fee chequing account, unlimited transactions, term deposits for both registered and non-registered accounts, online investment, and mortgage loans.
-Alterna bank is also known for their high-interest savings account and effortless inter-bank transfers.
+Alterna bank is also known for its high-interest savings account and effortless inter-bank transfers.

 - Alterna Bank accommodates Quebec residents, which is an excellent perk as they are sometimes left out of other special bank offers due to provincial regulations.